Quilled Snowflake Pattern and Quilled Christmas Ornaments

 green wreath decorated with many white quilled snowflakes

-I asked Beth if she would share one of her patterns and lucky for us, she agreed - thank you, Beth!
+I asked Beth if she would share one of her patterns and she agreed - thank you, Beth!
 This snowflake measures about 2.5 inches across - beautiful, yet not too complicated for beginners.

 quilled snowflake